-- There are any incidents or issues that might lead to concerns being raised about conduct towards a child or adult. - There is any suggestion a pupil may be infatuated with you or taking an above normal interest in you. - You are concerned about the conduct of another adult (whistle blowing).
+- There are any incidents or issues that might lead to concerns being raised about conduct towards a child or adult.
+This includes a 'low level' concern (see below). - There is any suggestion a pupil may be infatuated with you or taking an above normal interest in you. - You are concerned about the conduct of another adult (whistle blowing).

-If a member of staff is the subject of concerns or allegations of a child protection nature they should contact their professional association or trade union for support.
+If a member of staff is the subject of concerns or allegations of a child-protection nature, they should contact their professional association or trade union for support.